Forestcore – The Ultimate Nature Aesthetic

 Forestcore Clothing

-As well as the visual elements which can help to make a scene appear more forestcore, or give you that sense of freedom and spirituality, there’s also different styles of clothing that suit the style.
+As well as the visual elements that can help to make a scene appear more forestcore, or give you that sense of freedom and spirituality, there’s also different styles of clothing that suit the style.

 If you’re living within the forestcore aesthetic, there’s no specific rulebook on what you can, can’t or should wear, but it can be helpful to gather ideas.